 What is the effect of the referendum decision to leave?

 The UK will remain a full member of the European Union until it completes the process of withdrawal under Article 50 of the Treaty on European Union (also known as the Lisbon Treaty).
-The UK Government has indicated it will start the process by the end of March 2017.
-Once started, it could take up to two years to complete.
+The UK Government has indicated it intends to start the process by the end of March 2017.
+Once the Article 50 process is started, it could take up to two years to complete.

 How has EU membership affected UK's environmental laws?